Community Mobilization Coordinator Position

 - Proficient in computer-based information systems.

 Must have access to car or be able to transport materials to and from meetings and special events/programs.
 Occasional weekend and evening hours required for events and programs.
 Must be able to staff other events, and remain onsite for the duration of the event.
 Must be able to lift 30 lbs and perform set up / take down of event equipment.
-Desk space will be provided at TPPP’s office at 2433 N. Grand Blvd., St. Louis, MO 63106 and at Better Family Life, 5415 Page Blvd., St. Louis, MO 63112.
+Desk space will be provided at Better Family Life, 5415 Page Blvd., St. Louis, MO 63112.

-The Community Mobilization Coordinator is a part- time position (30 hours/week).
-Hourly wage commensurate with experience.
+The Community Mobilization Coordinator is a part- time position (25 hours/week) through June 2018.
+Hourly wage $14 to $16 per hour, commensurate with experience.

 About the Teen Pregnancy & Prevention Partnership